Trezzvant Anderson: Life and career

 Anderson was born in Charlotte, North Carolina, and attended the city's Johnson C. Smith College, but left before his graduation.
-While at college he served as features editor of the college's newspaper, The University Student.
+While at college, Anderson served as features editor of the college's newspaper, The University Student.

-In the 1930s Anderson worked as a publicist for the singer Billy Eckstine, who was then at the start of his career.
+In the 1930s, Anderson worked as a publicist for the singer Billy Eckstine, who was then at the start of his career.

-Anderson wrote the book Come Out Fighting: The Epic Tale of the 761st Tank Battalion, 1942-1945 (1945) about the United States Army's 761st Tank Battalion exploits during the war.
+Anderson wrote the book Come Out Fighting: The Epic Tale of the 761st Tank Battalion, 1942-1945 (1945) about the United States Army's 761st Tank Battalion exploits during World War II.
 The battalion was made up of primarily African-American soldiers.
 The battalion received a Presidential Unit Citation and several individuals in the battalion won awards for their heroism.

-In 1947 Anderson joined the Pittsburgh Courier, and after initially working in Pittsburgh, became "The Courier Roving Reporter" in 1957, covering the nascent civil rights movement in the Southern states.
-Anderson died in Macon, Georgia, in 1963.
+In 1947, Anderson joined the Pittsburgh Courier, and after initially working in Pittsburgh, became "The Courier Roving Reporter" in 1957, covering the nascent civil rights movement in the Southern states.
+Anderson died in Macon, Georgia in 1963.